-Of course, this makes the Los Angeles Lakers the big losers of the weekend for getting nothing out of Howard and looking ridiculous in doing so.
+Of course, the Howard deal makes the Los Angeles Lakers the big losers of the offseason for getting nothing out of Howard and looking ridiculous in doing so.
 They will now try to delude themselves into thinking players like LeBron James and Carmelo Anthony will come next offseason.
 Good.
 Freaking.
 Luck.

 But if there is any consolation for Laker fans, I do like their signing of Chris Kaman a lot.
 Despite a sharp decrease in minutes with the Mavericks last season, from 29.2 to 20.7 per game, Kaman shot 50.7 percent from the field (his best percentage in a season in which he played over 40 games since the 2005-2006 season) and averaged 10.5 points with 5.6 rebounds.
 His Win Shares per 48 minutes was his best mark since the 2007-2008 campaign.
 Expect better production in LA with a slightly increased workload.
 And Jordan Farmar won’t be a bad player either for the veteran’s minimum.